The Challenge B Program

 History of Astronomy (First Semester)

-Challenge B students use an interdisciplinary approach combining history, science, writing, math, and often Latin, together with oral and visual presentations.
+Challenge B students use an interdisciplinary approach to study astronomy combining history, science, writing, math, and often Latin, together with oral and visual presentations.

 In the first semester, students research scientists, including astronomers, who have left a mark on modern science.